LibrariesHacked/helibtech/research-management/institutional-repositories.md

 ## Products

+A full list of institutional repositories available in the UK can be found in our [product directory](https://helibtech.netlify.app/product-directory/).

 The UK repository landscape has historically been dominated by open source software, principally [DSpace ](https://dspace.lyrasis.org/)and [EPrints](https://www.eprints.org/uk/).

 ### DSpace